Fast Power Curve Approximation for Posterior Analyses: The Sampling Distribution of Posterior Probabilities

 Now that we have developed three algorithms to reduce the simulation dimension in a variety of settings, we consider the theoretical properties of the resulting power estimates.
 We introduce general notation to define power estimates for the simulation method $\zeta$, where $\zeta$ is Algorithm \ref{alg1}, \ref{alg2}, or \ref{alg3}.
 We let $\mathcal{N}(\underline\theta_{r}^{_{(n)}},\underline{\tau}_{r}^{_{(n)}})$ denote the relevant normal approximation to the posterior of $\theta$ corresponding to the point $\boldsymbol{u}_r \in [0,1]^{2d}$ and sample size $n$ for $r = 1, ..., m$.
 This approximation is respectively (\ref{eqn:bvm_mle}) for Algorithm \ref{alg1}, (\ref{eqn:norm}) for Algorithm \ref{alg2}, and (\ref{eqn:norm3}) for Algorithm \ref{alg3}.
 We incorporate the sample size $n$ into this notation because the mean $\underline\theta_{r}^{_{(n)}}$ depends on the sample size of the joint limiting distribution for $\hat{\boldsymbol{\eta}}_{1, n}$ and $\hat{\boldsymbol{\eta}}_{2, n}$.
 The variance $\underline{\tau}_{r}^{_{(n)}}$ is also an explicit function of $n$ in (\ref{eqn:bvm_mle}) and (\ref{eqn:norm3}) and an implicit function of the sample size in (\ref{eqn:norm}).

 The estimate for the posterior probability $Pr(\theta < \delta~| ~ data)$ is then

-where $\Phi(\cdot)$ is the the cumulative distribution function (CDF) of the standard normal distribution.
-The estimates from (\ref{eqn:power_ROPE}) can be used to determine whether the criterion inside the indicator function from (\ref{eq:power_prob}) or (\ref{eq:power_ci}) is satisfied for a particular posterior approximation $\mathcal{N}(\underline\theta_{r}^{_{(n)}},\underline{\tau}_{r}^{_{(n)}})$.
-For a given sample size $n$, the proportion of the $m$ approximate posteriors corresponding to $\boldsymbol{u}_1, ..., \boldsymbol{u}_m$ for which the relevant criterion is satisfied estimates power.
-Because the limiting posterior of $\theta$ is normal when the conditions for the BvM theorem hold, power for hypothesis testing with HDIs defined in (\ref{eq:power_hdi}) should be approximated by power defined in (\ref{eq:power_ci}) for sufficiently large $n$.

-No matter which of our three algorithms are used, the accuracy of these power estimates depends on the quality of the approximation to the sampling distribution of posterior probabilities.
-If data $\boldsymbol{Y}^{_{(n)}}$ are generated from the design distributions and the assumptions for the BvM theorem hold true, the normal approximations to the posterior of $\theta$ given in (\ref{eqn:bvm_mle}) and (\ref{eqn:norm}) are well established.
-Theorem \ref{thm1} first compares the sampling distributions of posterior probabilities induced by those normal approximations with data $\boldsymbol{Y}^{_{(n)}}$ to the sampling distribution prompted by Algorithm \ref{alg1} with pseudorandom sequences as $n \rightarrow \infty$.
+where $\Phi(\cdot)$ is the the CDF of the standard normal distribution.
+The estimates from (\ref{eqn:power_ROPE}) comprise sampling distributions of posterior probabilities after mapping to $[0,1]^{2d}$ given design values drawn from $p_D(\boldsymbol{\eta})$.
+These distributions should accurately approximate the exact sampling distribution of posterior probabilities; Theorem \ref{thm1} demonstrates that the exact sampling distribution of posterior probabilities induced by (\ref{eqn:bvm_mle}) and (\ref{eqn:norm}) with data $\boldsymbol{Y}^{_{(n)}}$ converges to the sampling distribution prompted by Algorithm \ref{alg1} with pseudorandom sequences as $n \rightarrow \infty$.